 Augmented reality is the process of adding computer generated information onto the user’s view of the real world.
 Unlike virtual reality, where users are completely immersed in a simulated world, augmented reality aims to enhance our natural environment by overlaying real time digital data helping users better navigate their environment.

-One of the most popular applications of this technology can be seen in the popular gaming app, Pokemon Go where users are able to find and catch their favourite characters through the camera on their smartphone.
+One of the most popular applications of this technology can be seen in the popular gaming app, Pokemon Go. which may be just as exciting as other games like 카지노 먹튀, where users are able to find and catch their favourite characters through the camera on their smartphone.

 While the gaming and entertainment industry has played a huge role in the popularity of this technology, there are so many more sectors where AR technology can benefit.